Olive oil nutritional fact

 Oxidative damage

-Free radicals are constantly being formed in the human body as part of normal metabolism.
+Free radicals constantly form in the human body as part of normal metabolism.
 Free radicals are atoms or molecules with unpaired electrons that are unstable but highly reactive (Carocho & Ferreira, 2013).
-To put it simply: If free radicals react with cell structures, for example, this can lead to problems.
+For example, If free radicals react with cell structures, this can lead to problems.
 For example, neurodegenerative damage may be related to oxidative stress (Debbabi et al., 2016).

-The links marked with * are affiliate links belonging to the Amazon partner program.
-If you buy something through these links, I get a commission, of course there are no additional costs for you.
+The links marked with * are affiliate links from the Amazon partner program.
+If you buy something through these links, I get a commission; of course, you have no additional costs.

 References